The University has a procedure to address complaints by students about learning opportunities and other aspects of university life.

 Making a formal complaint

-In the event that you are still unhappy with the resolution provided by the school, department or service area, or if the school, department or service area does not respond, you should progress the complaint to through the Office of Student Complaints, Appeal and Regulation; this will be treated as a formal written complaint.
+In the event that you are still unhappy with the resolution provided by the school, department or service area, or if the school, department or service area does not respond, you should progress the complaint to through the Office of Student Complaints, Appeals and Regulation this will be treated as a formal written complaint.

 To make a formal complaint, you should complete a relevant form: